rob-luke/fnirs-apps-glm-pipeline/README.md

 1. The pipeline converts the data to optical density.
 2. Then applies the Beer Lambert Law conversion.
 4. The data is resampled
     - to 0.6 Hz.
-(TODO: make optional variable)
+Use `--sample-rate X` to resample to user specified value.
 6. A GLM is applied
     - The model used is a glover HRF convolved with boxcar of stimulus duration
-    - (TODO: expose more parameters here)
     - If `--short-regression True` is specified the short channels will be added as regressors to the design matrix for the GLM computation.
     - Drift components will be added to the design matrix using a cosine model including frequencies up to 0.01 Hz (TODO: make user specified parameter).
 7. The results of the GLM will be exported per subject as a tidy csv file per run.